padraigryan/pyubx/README.md

  * Put all RAL classes into a single module.
  * Add a spirit 1685 xml parser to read/load registers
  * Handle memories
+ * Decoder for tarmac files
+ * Decoder for listing files

 ### Importable Modules

+### Development Tools Used
+ * pyCharm IDE with vim plugin
+ * git for revision control
+ ** With gitkracken